timcdlucas/statsforbios/lastfm/lastfmAnalysis.md

 Anyway, you can now download all your data quite easily.
 So here I will just have a play around and see what is interesting.
+By the way, I am [t3h_m013](www.last.fm/user/t3h_m013) on last.fm.
+This is an old and embaressing nickname... but oh well.

 Read in the data